Market intelligence for international student recruitment from ICEF

 “As a former English tutor, I taught Eiken Grade Pre-1 (the second-highest tier) to high school students who needed this level to aim for top universities.
 To my surprise, teachers were among those I tutored because this was the preferred proficiency level for their profession.
 Yet in 2023, only 45% and 81% of Japanese teachers in junior high and high schools respectively had achieved it.”

-The low drive to learn English also dovetails with public concern about the rising number of foreigners in Japan.
+The low drive to learn English also dovetails with public concern about the rising number of foreigners in Japan and the impact on national identity.
 For example, political scientist Axel Klein commissioned a nationally representative survey of 1,500 Japanese adults in February 2026.
 One survey question asked if “foreigners should place the highest priority on following Japanese rules, etiquette, and customs.”
-Nearly two-thirds of respondents (63%) agreed.
+Nearly two-thirds of respondents (63%) agreed, and only 7% disagreed.

 Of the findings, Mr Klein, said: